hashirsarwar/google-maps-ui-testing/Tests/Docs/TestCases.md

 3. Wait for the search results to load.

 **Preconditions**:
-1. The test browser's geolocation is mocked to Latitude: 32.0646 Longitude: 72.6978 to ensure consistent search results when the test is executed from different locations.
+- The test browser's geolocation is mocked to Latitude: 32.0646 Longitude: 72.6978 to ensure consistent search results when the test is executed from different locations.
-2. The test browser's window size is set to 1024x768 to ensure consistent coordinates across different display resolutions.
-3. Google Maps should be fully zoomed out before a search query is performed to access the zoom-in behaviour later.

 **Expected Results**:
 1. The search should display multiple matching results.